A Survey of Reinforcement Learning-Based Motion Planning for Autonomous Driving: Lessons Learned from a Driving Task Perspective: Basics of RL and RL-based MoP for AD

-\textit{a) Value-based Methods:} These methods explicitly identify an optimal value function and learn the optimal policy from the value function.
-Q-learning is one of the most classic RL models.
-The optimal policy $\pi^{*}$ of Q-learning aims to maximize the Q-value and can be defined as: The RL agent can update their policies by estimating Q-value as follows: where $\alpha$ is the learning rate.
-With the use of DNNs, Q-learning has evolved into far-reaching algorithms represented by Deep Q-Network (DQN)~\cite{I9_Nat_15}, Double DQN (DDQN)~\cite{Ba1ddqn}, dueling DQN~\cite{Ba1dueling}, and Dueling Double DQN (D3QN)~\cite{Ba1d3qn}.
-In practice, the outstanding aspects of DQN are the experience replay and the design of the target network.
-The former breaks the correlation between experience samples and improves data utilization efficiency.
-The latter introduces a target network with parameters updated periodically during Q-network updates, thereby alleviating instability from rapid fluctuations in the Q-network.
-The loss function of the Q-network in the DQN can be expressed as:
+\textit{a) Value-based Methods:} These methods explicitly learn an action-value function and derive the policy by selecting actions with high estimated values.
+Q-learning is a representative value-based method, whose optimal policy aims to maximize the Q-value: The RL agent can update their policies by estimating Q-value as follows: where $\alpha$ is the learning rate.
+With the use of DNNs, Q-learning has evolved into far-reaching algorithms represented by Deep Q-Network (DQN)~\cite{I9_Nat_15}, Double DQN (DDQN)~\cite{Ba1ddqn}, dueling DQN~\cite{Ba1dueling}.

-where $Q^{\prime}(\cdot;\theta^{\prime})$ is the target network.
-Furthermore, the DDQN implements action selection and value evaluation with different Q networks, which reduces overestimation bias.
-The dueling DQN models the value function separately from the advantage function to improve the stability of the strategy.
-D3QN combines the techniques underlying the three algorithms above to obtain a more advanced value-based approach.